 Section 89/15 of the Securities and Exchange Act (No. 4) B.E.
 2551 has prescribed that the Board of Directors must appoint a Company Secretary in order to serve statutory duties in the preparation and preservation of important documents of the Company including the Directors registration, Board of Directors meeting notices and minutes, shareholders meeting notices and minutes, Annual Report or Form 56-1 One Report.
 The Company Secretary retains to the reports of connected transaction from Directors and Executives, and carries out matters concerning the meetings of the Board of Directors or shareholders.
-The Company Secretary also advises the Board of Directors and the Executives.
+The Company Secretary also advises the Board of Directors on requirements and criteria for the proper functioning of the Board of Directors and the Executives.
 The Company Secretary conducts training / briefing on matters necessary for the functioning of newly appointed Directors; and ensures that the Company fully and correctly observes the laws, the regulations and the resolutions of the Board of Directors meetings or Annual General Meetings.